We are entering the golden age of remote work.

 Disconnect from Co-Workers

 Lack of connection is also a concern for managers who are trying to cultivate a team mentality.
 It’s hard to build a team if everyone is working remotely and never connect with one another.
-Slack and Google Talk can give people a place to chat and collaborate, but they may not replace the camaraderie that comes with sharing a physical space.

 Some workers find that difficulty in collaborating on a project can fix itself with one weekend spent together in an office.
 Differing schedules, time zones, and other timing factors can make it difficult to connect with people in a timely manner, and for collaborative work, it’s sometimes hard to recreate the connectivity that comes with sharing a physical space.